San Damiano Monona

 Parking

-Parking is limited to accessible spaces only.
+Parking is limited, including the number of accessible spaces.
 We encourage carpooling or walking.
 You may drop off guests before parking along local roads.

 Please do not park in local business lots, and note that Monona Grove High School has an event, so their lot is not available.
 Thank you for your cooperation and understanding.